fgpv-vpgf/rcs/docs/service/contract.rst

 Response Body: JSON Array

 The response will be an array of JSON objects, each object will be a JSON configuration fragment to be merged into the RAMP config.
+It will be compatible with RAMP schema 1.0, although as it is a fragment it will not validate against the schema without additional configuration being supplied.

 Error conditions: